Gaia Servadio

 Gaia Cecilia Metella Servadio (13 September 1938 – 20 August 2021) was an Italian writer.

 Early life and career

 Servadio was born in Padua, the daughter of industrial chemist Luxardo Servadio and wife Bianca Prinzi.
 Her father was Jewish and her mother was Sicilian and Catholic.
 She received a bachelor's degree from London's Camberwell School of Art.

-Her first novel Tanto gentile e tanto onesta, aka Melinda, was published in 1967 by Feltrinelli in Italy and Weidenfeld & Nicolson in the UK, and was a "a runaway success".
+Her first novel Tanto gentile e tanto onesta, aka Melinda, was published in 1967 by Feltrinelli in Italy and Weidenfeld & Nicolson in the UK, and was "a runaway success".

 Personal life

 Servadio was married to the British art historian William Mostyn-Owen c.
 1961–1989, and they had three children, Owen (b.
 1962), Allegra (b.
 1964) and Orlando (b.
 1973).
 In 1968, they were living in "23 rooms or so" of one wing of Aberuchill Castle, Perthshire, Scotland.

 Their daughter Allegra, an art teacher, was the first wife of the politician Boris Johnson.
 Their son Orlando is an artist and a painter.

 Servadio lived in Belgravia, London.
 Following her divorce from Mostyn-Owen, in 1995 Servadio married Hugh Robert Myddelton, of Chirk Castle in Wales, another former Etonian.
 In 2001 their surname was changed to Myddelton Biddulph, and they became Hugh Robert Myddelton Biddulph and Gaia Servadio Myddelton Biddulph.
 They remained married until her death.
 She died on 20 August 2021.